-There are many proven strategies to better the quality of your sleep, such as leaning away from blue light and alcohol in the hours before you hop into bed, and opting for room-darkening curtains and a cool room temperature.
+There are many proven strategies to better the quality of your sleep, such as leaning away from blue light and alcohol in the hours before you hop into bed, and opting for room-darkening curtains and keeping the temperature cool.
 But these days, more and more companies are marketing products that include a unique ingredient for better shuteye: CBD.

-Used in everything from trendy lotions and lattes to massage oils, CBD — short for cannabidiol — is a chemical compound from the Cannabis sativa plant.
+Used in everything from trendy lotions and lattes to massage oils, CBD — short for cannabidiol — is one of the most prominent chemical compounds found in the cannabis plant.
 While effects vary from person to person, research shows that CBD can have a calming effect on people.

 What the latest research says about CBD for sleep

 CBD interacts with the body’s endocannabinoid system (ECS), a vast receptor system that’s constantly working to maintain homeostasis as we go throughout our day.
 On its quest to restore balance, the ECS influences nearly every system in the human body.
 CBD supports the ECS, helping it respond to imbalances in inflammation, brain health, pain, the stress response, and — you guessed it — the sleep-wake cycle.

 CBD is biphasic, which means low doses and high doses can cause opposite effects.
 Those effects also vary from person to person.
 Whereas melatonin puts you in a state of calmness before sleep, CBD can make you feel alert when it’s taken in low or moderate doses.
 In higher doses, studies have associated CBD use with increased sleep.
 However, in one 3-month study where participants with anxiety took 25 mg to 50 mg of CBD, researchers found that sleep improvements decreased month over month.